thiagovasconcellos/thiagovasconcellos/README.md

 ## You discovered my profile!  <img src="https://media.giphy.com/media/WrlVBo6lEJEVA8EJOs/giphy.gif" width="50">

 Welcome to my GitHub profile page!</br>
-I've started my career as a business consultant, but through the years I constantly heard that some features and improvements that I wanted to achieve were impossible.
+I've started my career as a business consultant, but through the years I was constantly told that some features and improvements that I wanted to achieve were impossible.
 So I decided to study and become a developer myself.

 Almost 6 years later, some features and improvements are still impossible <img src="https://media.giphy.com/media/LrC1m7Ay3xsha/giphy.gif" width="50">